g-dolphin/WorldCarbonPricingDatabase/page/index.md

 participate in the European Union Emission Trading System and 9 US states are part of the Regional Greenhouse Gas Initiative.

+Carbon pricing mechanisms around the world differ significantly in their institutional design but two dimensions are particularly important:
+* sectoral coverage (scope)
+* price level

+The sectoral coverage of a mechanism determines how much of a jurisdiction's CO2 emissions are subject to a price whereas the price level determines how significant (stringent) the penalty is.
+The present dataset tracks these two dimensions and the next section presents summary some statistics.

+\end{section}

+\begin{section}{title="Carbon pricing statistics"}

 \end{section}